yeniel/CabifyMobileChallenge/README.md

 #### Discount Strategy
 To modelize the discounts I chose the *Strategy* pattern.
 I identify two kind of discounts from the current specifications, pack and bulk discount.
 These discounts models are generics.
 If we want to add a new discount, for example 3x2 for Mugs, we have just to add a new `PackDiscount` to the list of discounts.
 An improvement, could be get the parameters to configure the discounts from backend.
-We could implement a discount repository to get the list of discounts
+We could implement a discount repository to get the list of discounts.
+It is useful if we want to add new discount of pack o bulk with other parameters in production, without a release.

 #### Pack Discount
-The pack discount has the pack quantity and the paid quantity.
+The pack discount has a pack quantity and a paid quantity.
 In a 2x1 pack discount the pack quantity is 2 and the paid quantity is 1.

 #### Bulk Discount
 The bulk discount has a minimum quantity and a discount percentage.
 In the current specifications the min quantity is 3 and the percentage is 5%.